Clicky02/PythonGeneticTesting/README.md

 gen.run_until(my_func, lambda generations, population, start_time: generations >= 50)
 ```

+## Experimental Artifacts

+The results of our testing can be found in the `./results` folder.

 ## Potential Future Work

 -   Experiment with different options to determine what yields the best results